bluwy/renoma/README.md

 # Ignore some packages (comma-separated)
 npx renoma --ignore my-pkg,other-pkg

-# Hide packages that have no lint errors
+# Show packages that have no lint errors
-npx renoma --hide-passing
+npx renoma --show-passing

 # List all rules being used for linting
 npx renoma --list-rules